 All RMSEA 90% CIs were [0, 0], all p-values were close to 1.
 LSR = Largest Standardized Residual, Path = suggested error correlation for the corresponding LSR.
+When CFI values are greater than 1, they are automatically rounded off to 1 by software programs.
+When the chi-square values are less than the degrees of freedom, the RMSEA is set equal to 0 by the programs.